| 8.0 Conclusion It may be claimed that intercomprehension is nothing new

 by being encouraged by a teacher who acknowledges the significance

+of this capacity.
 Through experiments carried out with 12-year-old pupils dealing

 with a German text, 15-year-olds working with a French text,